 Thanks to the generosity of the donors, we are in a position to award 160 new scholarships.
-That means next year the Harding Miller Education Scholarship Program will welcome the largest group of new students to the program bringing the total scholarship program to more than 510 students, which is a record for us.
+That means in 2022 the Harding Miller Education Scholarship Program welcomed the largest group of new students to the program bringing the total scholarship program to more than 510 students, which is a record for us.

-The scholarship program team is working hard to set up everything before Christmas so that scholarship packs can start going to the Year 10 and 11 students from early January and the new scholarship packs for Year 9 students to go out in the first week of Term 1.
+All scholarship packs were sent out by early 2022.
 Each year we are adding options and resources for the students to enable them to further customise their scholarship to support them in the way that meets their needs and helps them achieve their ambitions.

-This year also saw some active involvement from our Alumni, including the launch of ARK (Anti-Racism Kit) by Sabina Patawaran who is one of our 2020 graduates from Riverside Girls High School in Sydney.
+Last year also saw some active involvement from our Alumni, including the launch of ARK (Anti-Racism Kit) by Sabina Patawaran who was one of our 2020 graduates from Riverside Girls High School in Sydney.
 It is a toolkit of strategies and information to help high school students understand racism and combat it within their communities.
 It is also aimed at creating change within their schools.

 On Monday, 22 November 2021, we were invited to have a tour of the Rozelle Interchange Project which connects the extended M4 and the New M5 to the Anzac Bridge and Victoria Road in Sydney.
 The interchange will be a new underground motorway interchange to the City West Link and provide an underground bypass of Victoria Road.
 The Rozelle Interchange Project are great supporters of the local community and businesses across Sydney.

 The Rozelle Interchange Project have been generous donors of the Foundation and we are delighted that they have announced another full scholarship donation for 2022.